 With these slight improvements, Mazda claims that their engines can restart in 350 milliseconds, about half the time it takes for other conventional systems to restart, and it results in a 10 percent reduction in fuel use, too.

-For lots more information about hybrid cars and fuel-efficient technology, follow the links on the next page.
+For lots more information about hybrid cars and fuel-efficient technology, follow the links below.

 - Abuelsamid, Sam.
 "Paris Preview: Mazda introducing new, smarter Smart Idle Stop System."
 AutoBlogGreen.com.
 Sept.
 10, 2008.
 (June 22, 2009) http://www.autobloggreen.com/2008/09/10/paris-preview-mazda-introducing-new-smarter-smart-idle-stop-sy/

 - HybridCars.com.
 "Stop-Start Engine Hybrids."
 (June 22, 2009) http://www.hybridcars.com/stop-start-engine

 - Korzeniewski, Jeremy.
 "Audi announces introduction of stop/start technology."
 AutoBlogGreen.com.
 May 8, 2009.
 (June 22, 2009) http://www.autobloggreen.com/2009/05/08/audi-announces-introduction-of-stop-start-technology/

 - Pollard, Tim.
 "MINI stop-start."
 CarMagazine.com.
 Sept.
 3, 2007.
 (June 22, 2009) http://www.carmagazine.co.uk/Green-Cars/Search-Results/Drives/Mini-stop-start/